krishang118/Garbage-Classifier-System/README.md

 2. Download the required dataset and model files using this [Google Drive Link](https://drive.google.com/file/d/1dXeYc-lT2kkoCLCo-sLE8p92jvc1s5yP/view?usp=sharing).
 Download and extract the `garbage_classification_yolo.zip` file and place it in the main cloned project directory.
 > The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification).
 3. Open and run the first cell of the `Garbage Classifier.ipynb` Jupyter Notebook file to install the required dependencies.
-4. Run and execute the second cell of the file, where you can train from scratch, load existing available model, continue training existing model, test the model on sample images, upload your own images for garbage classification (or use real-time webcam for the same), or exit.
+4. Run and execute the second cell of the file, where you can train from scratch, load existing available model, continue training existing model, test the model on sample images, upload your own images for garbage classification (or use real-time webcam for the same), or exit and end the system.

-When running the real-time inference, you can either test the model real-time on your system (using `http://localhost:5001`) via your webcam (if available) or by uploading the images; or you can scan the QR Code on your smartphone and carry out the same process through your phone camera.
+When running the real-time inference, you can either test the model real-time on your system (at `http://localhost:5001`) via your webcam (if available) or by uploading the images; or you can scan the QR Code using your smartphone and carry out the same process through your phone camera.

 If required, you may change the code's configurations to customize and tailor it to your needs too.